MaeMilc/EPFL_Deep-Learning-Project_Hate-Speech/README.md

 *Arabic Dataset*: [Arabic Dataset](https://sites.google.com/view/arabichate2022)

+## Preprocessing of Arabic dataset

+To preprocess the Arabic data for usage in the scripts below the reader is asked to consult the file *translate.ipynb*.
+Directions on how to proceed and set up [LibreTranslate](https://github.com/LibreTranslate/LibreTranslate?tab=readme-ov-file) can be found in this file.

 ## The training/evaluation caller interface

 The script *call_interface.py* can be used to reproduce training and a subsequent evaluation run of each of the models we've used.
 Alternatively, evaluation only can be performed on our pretrained models which can be downloaded from Google Drive [here](https://drive.google.com/drive/folders/1VlPQg8KQ2tQAx3xohE1Mq5YqyI9a2EdW?usp=drive_link).